btcreversal/safemasternode/Masternode_Setup_Guide.md

 Open the wallet

- *Note: If you're setting up using an Usafemasternode desktop wallet and you do not see the File, Settings, or Help wallet menu options then you must uninstall apppmenu-qt5 from your system (Terminal> sudo apt-get remove appmenu-qt5)*
+ *Note: If you're setting up using an Ubuntu desktop wallet and you do not see the File, Settings, or Help wallet menu options then you must uninstall apppmenu-qt5 from your system (Terminal> sudo apt-get remove appmenu-qt5)*

 Go to the `Receive` tab